LazaUK/UdacityProjects-AndroidBasics/README.md

 I officially pledged to the "30 Days of Udacity" (:hand:) and committed to spend 1-2 hours per day (:muscle:) to learn the basics of the Android Apps development.
 Program has started on 26th of March, and I plan to complete as much as I can by **26th of April**.

 This repo contains all the main projects I've built and submitted as a part of my study.
-Really great course (which exceeded my expectations - :star2: !) with an excellent content and very knowledgeable tutors (who are Developer Advocates themselves at Google!).
+Really great course (which exceeded my expectations - :star2: !) with an excellent content and a very knowledgeable tutors (who are themselves Developer Advocates at Google!).
 Strongly recommend to anyone who wants to get into the field of the mobile app development - :thumbsup: !

 ## Interactive app: Tennis Score Keeper
 | App Screenshot | App Description |